-Prior to commencing the formal 21 hours of NEA time, learners should be allocated 2 hours to find resources and develop a resource pack.
-This should be conducted directly prior to commencing the assessed tasks.
+Prior to commencing the formal 16 hours 30 minutes of NEA time, learners should be allocated 2 hours to find resources and develop a resource pack.

 During this time learners may have access to the project brief but may not access the NEA tasks.
 This 2-hour time period is entirely open book where learners can access their teaching and learning materials, textbooks, internet and other published materials.